How to Approach Mobile Data Management

-The new “tool” producing data in this case is mobile.
+The new “tool” producing data in this case is mobile (related: What You Need to Know About Mobile Data).
 These days the data from web and transaction tools are old news, data from mobile tools is emerging, and data from IoT/connected devices is on the horizon.
 And we didn’t even mention tools producing product data, call center or customer service data, contextual data (like weather or anonymous web browsing data), or the many other types of data that organizations continue to collect and leverage.
 The one clear trend here is technology change— a change that is mainly additive.

 When new data types emerge, old types of data typically aren’t replaced…they’re supplemented.
 Couple this insight with elevated consumer expectations for consistent and relevant experiences and it’s clear that the crux of the challenge is flexibility with data.
 What this means is that an organization’s approach to data management, including the all-too-important mobile data, must be built upon flexibility as a means to achieve a comprehensive foundation.

 Critical Consideration: Separating Data and Execution

 A core component of a flexible data management approach is the separation of data and execution.
 Don’t manage data in the same place where you manage sending email, or web site content, etc. Why?